 You can also use polling software like PickFu to ask potential audience members directly how they would respond to certain aspects of your product.

-Let’s take a look at some examples of the types of behavioral market segmentations.
+Let’s take a look at some examples of the main four types of behavioral market segmentation.

 Also known as occasion segmentation, this type of buyer segmentation can be easier to study than others.
 Occasion-oriented shoppers tend to buy most heavily during holidays and other special occasions.